2Fac3R/Papers/README.md

 # Papers
-This repository contains my papers.
+This repository contains papers written by me, for now only in spanish.

 # Web Hacking